mozilla/extension-workshop/documentation/publish/add-on-policies.md

 - Add-ons must only request those permissions that are necessary for function
 - Add-ons must be self-contained and not load remote code for execution
+- Add-ons must not load or redirect to a remote new tab page.
+The new tab page must be contained within the add-on.
 - Add-ons must use encrypted channels for sending sensitive user data
 - Add-ons should avoid including duplicate or unnecessary files
 - Add-on code must be written in a way that is reviewable and understandable.
 Reviewers may ask you to refactor parts of the code if it is not reviewable.